OpenVoiceOS/ovos-releases/README.md

 These channels are managed via the [constraints files](https://pip.pypa.io/en/stable/user_guide/#constraints-files) hosted in this repository

+> ℹ️ constraints files are similar to `requirements.txt`, but they specify *allowed versions* instead of *required versions*, packages in constraints files are not automatically installed

 1. **Stable Channel**
    - The **stable** release channel includes **only bug fixes**, no breaking changes or new features.
 It’s safe for general use.
    - **Installation**: Use the `constraints-stable.txt` file to install the stable releases.